 - Brands like Dylanlex are creating “Shop Instagram” pages to drive traffic to one destination on a website.
 This becomes an easy way to drive social images and messaging through a landing page that speaks to the Instagram user.

 - Become active on networks that are actually ROI producing.
 Twitter is best for peer-to-peer connections, and Pinterest, Instagram and Facebook take the stage for sales conversion.
 Take down the platforms you are not using.

 I believe that social commerce will continue to be optimized and therefore become a market driver in sales.
 Websites from 5 years ago that were not built to be mobile friendly will need to be revamped and brands who are not building their brands through social networks will and are falling behind.
 You simply cannot and will not be successful with out cohesive messaging on all consumer platforms.

 The social selling apps and platforms that will rise to the top will create their own affiliate marketing platforms to help brands onboard.
 Consumers will be looking to diversify their shopping experience, and will not be satisfied with only being able to find major advertisers on the mobile platforms.
 It’s redundant to see the same brands everywhere – so social selling apps will need to be more curated.

 If you are ready to implement new sales, marketing or merchandising strategies to your business then set up a consultation.
-Email: firstname.lastname@example.org Scaling Retail is the consulting firm for retail globally.
-Specializing in startup and growth stage ecommerce, brick & mortar, and wholesale.
+Email firstname.lastname@example.org.
+Scaling Retail is a global retail consulting firm specializing in startup and growth stage e-commerce, brick-and-mortar and wholesale.